DavidAnson/markdownlint-cli2/README.md

 The configuration file name must be (or end with) one of the supported types above.
 For example, `.markdownlint.json` or `example.markdownlint-cli2.jsonc`.
+The specified configuration file will be loaded, parsed, and applied as a base configuration for the current directory - which will then be handled normally.
 Otherwise, this command behaves identically to `markdownlint-cli2`.

 ### Container Image